The roughness exponent and its model-free estimation: The roughness exponent: definition and existence

 For $p >0$ and $n \in \bN$, we define which can be regarded as the $p^{\text{\rm th}}$ variation of the function $x$ sampled along the dyadic partition $\{k2^{-n}:k=0,\dots, 2^n\}$.
 Suppose that there exists $q $ such that

 Intuitively, the larger $q$, the rougher the trajectory $x$ will look.
-For instance, if $x$ is continuously differentiable, then \eqref{eq_Hurst} will hold with $q=1$, and this is also the smallest possible value for $q$, because $x$ is nonconstant by assumption.
-If $x$ is a typical sample path of a continuous semimartingale such as Brownian motion, then \eqref{eq_Hurst} will hold with $q=2$.
-More generally, if $x$ is a typical sample path of a fractional Brownian motion with Hurst parameter $H\in(0,1)$, then $q$ is equal to $1/H$ (see, e.g., \cite[Section 1.18]{Mishura}).
-This analogy motivates the following definition.
+For instance, if $x$ is continuously differentiable, then \eqref{eq_Hurst} holds with $q=1$, and this is also the smallest possible value for $q$, because $x$ is nonconstant by assumption.
+Moreover, it is easy to see that \eqref{Hurst 1} holds if $\lim_n\<x\>^{(p)}_n$ exists in $(0,\infty)$ (see, e.g., the final step in the proof of Theorem 2.1 in~\cite{MishuraSchied2}).
+In particular, if $x$ is a typical sample path of a continuous semimartingale such as Brownian motion, then \eqref{eq_Hurst} holds with $q=2$.
+More generally, if $x$ is a typical sample path of a fractional Brownian motion with Hurst parameter $H\in(0,1)$, then $q$ is equal to $1/H$; see \Cref{Theorem example FBM} and the subsequent paragraph.
+The extreme case $q = \infty$ implies that $\<x\>^{(p)}_n$ diverges to infinity for any $p \ge 1$; an example is provided in \Cref{H=0 example}.